alinematich/alinematich/README.md

 ### Hi there 👋

+I am a full stack web developer with expertise in NodeJs, React, MySQL, AWS, and various frameworks.
+I excel in creating innovative, user-friendly web applications, collaborating with teams, and delivering high-quality solutions.
+With a strong problem-solving mindset and a passion for continuous learning, I strive to create responsive and performance-optimized websites that meet client and user needs.

 <!--
 **alinematich/alinematich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.